-SAVE THE 2030 CENSUS and RESPECT THE CONSTITUTION VOTE "NO" ON H.R.
-7109, The "Equal Representation Act"
+SAVE THE 2030 CENSUS and HONOR THE CONSTITUTION VOTE "NO" ON H.R.
+151, The "Equal Representation Act"

 Background: H.R.
-7109, sponsored by Rep. Chuck Edwards, R. N.C., would require the U.S. Census Bureau to include a citizenship question in the decennial census and narrow the 14th Amendment's requirement to apportion seats in the House based on the number of "persons" living in the United States, to include only U.S. "citizens" - a choice Congress explicitly rejected when debating and then adopting the amendment in 1866.
+151, sponsored by Rep. Chuck Edwards, R. N.C., would require the U.S. Census Bureau to include a citizenship and immigration status question in the decennial census and ignore the 14th Amendment's requirement to apportion seats in the House based on the number of "persons" living in the United States, by only including U.S. "citizens" - a choice Congress explicitly rejected when debating and then adopting the 14th amendment in 1866.

 Summary: H.R.
-7109 has two primary purposes that would undermine an accurate census in every community and violate the Constitution's equal representation clause, according to both Republican and Democratic administrations.
+151 has two primary purposes that would serve to undermine an accurate census in every community and violate the Constitution's equal representation clause, according to both Republican and Democratic administrations.

-- The bill requires a census question on citizenship.
-This unnecessary question would undermine accuracy in all communities. - The Census Bureau already collects citizenship data through the ongoing American Community Survey (ACS). - Testing has shown that a citizenship question on the decennial census would depress response, especially in immigrant communities, creating fear and increasing nonresponse among mixed-status households that include millions of citizens (especially children) and noncitizens. - Lawmakers should reject H.R.
-7109 because it seeks to achieve a clearly unconstitutional purpose by limiting apportionment counts to citizens only.
-The debate over this bill has nothing to do with border security or immigration policy.
-It is a simple question of constitutionality. - This effort is directly contrary to the U.S. Constitution's 14th Amendment, which requires the apportionment of House seats based on a count of "the whole number of persons in each State," regardless of citizenship. - Denying representation to all "persons" seeks to erase and undo the historic democratic purpose of the 14th Amendment and take us back to the 1860s. - This would mean, for example, that members of the armed forces who are non-citizens would be denied representation in the House of Representatives. - Amending the Constitution requires a joint resolution approved by two-thirds of each chamber and ratified by three-fourths of the states - not a simple bill. - The bill's sponsors seem to understand that their goal is unconstitutional, given that they added a severability clause.
+- The bill requires a census question on citizenship and immigration status.
+This unnecessary question would undermine accuracy in all communities. - The Census Bureau already collects citizenship data through the ongoing American Community Survey (ACS). - Testing has shown that a citizenship question on the decennial census would depress response rates, creating fear and increasing nonresponse among mixed-status households that include millions of citizens (especially children) and noncitizens. - The census has never included a question asking respondents if they are present in the United States "unlawfully."
+Common sense dictates that such a query would frighten large numbers of people away from participating in the census entirely. - There is no valid statistical reason to collect granular data (census block level) on the immigration status of every person residing in the United States. - Lawmakers should reject H.R.
+151 because it seeks to achieve a clearly unconstitutional purpose by limiting apportionment counts to citizens only.
+This has nothing to do with border security or immigration policy.
+It is a simple question of adhering to the Constitution - This effort is directly contrary to the U.S. Constitution's 14th Amendment, which requires the apportionment of House seats based on a count of "the whole number of persons in each State," regardless of citizenship or immigration status. - Denying representation to all "persons" seeks to erase and undo the historic democratic purpose of the 14th Amendment and take us back to the 1860s. - This would mean, for example, that members of the armed forces who are non-citizens would be denied equal representation in the House of Representatives. - Amending the Constitution requires a joint resolution approved by two-thirds of each chamber and ratified by three-fourths of the states - not a simple bill.

-The Census Bureau cannot reliably determine U.S. citizenship of every resident without destroying the chance for an accurate census in every state and community.
+The Census Bureau cannot reliably determine U.S. citizenship and immigration status of every resident without destroying the chance for an accurate census in every state and community.

-- Adding a citizenship question to the census would undermine accuracy everywhere, resulting in undercounts of citizens living in mixed-status families and households and the misallocation of trillions of dollars in vital federal and state resources for the next decade, unfairly depriving communities of needed resources. - Census data guide the allocation of \$2.8 trillion annually in federal assistance to states, localities, Tribal Nations, individuals, and families for a range of vital services.
-An inaccurate census, perhaps at unprecedented levels, will skew the fair distribution of federal resources for the next decade and deprive cities and towns of needed resources for roads and transit systems, schools, hospitals, veterans' care, disaster preparation, and many other important quality-of-life services.
+- Adding a citizenship/immigration status question to the census would undermine accuracy everywhere, resulting in undercounts of citizens living in mixed-status families and households and the misallocation of trillions of dollars in vital federal and state funding for the next decade, unfairly depriving communities throughout the country of needed resources. - Census data guide the allocation of \$2.8 trillion annually in federal assistance to states, localities, tribal nations, individuals, and families for a range of essential services.
+An inaccurate census, perhaps at unprecedented levels, would skew the fair distribution of federal resources for the next decade and deprive counties, cities, and towns of needed funding for roads and transit systems, schools, hospitals, veterans' care, disaster preparation, and many other important quality-of-life services.

-HOW DO WE KNOW IT IS A COUNT OF ALL "PERSONS"?
+HOW DO WE KNOW THE CONSTITUTION REQUIRES A COUNT OF ALL "PERSONS" FOR APPORTIONMENT PURPOSES?